wftutorials/laravel-tutorial2/Tutorial.md

 ## Creating a user

 To create a new user lets head to the registration page.
 Via `http://127.0.0.1:8000/register`.
-Enter you new user information
+Enter you new user information.

 [register_user.png]

-Once thats complete we would have created a new user.
-Lets check the database to see it.
+Once that's complete we would have created a new user.
+Lets check in the database to see it.

 [user_in_database]

 ## Protected Routes

-Lets protect a route.
-We will user the create a post route.
+Let's protect a route.
+We will user the *create a post* route.

 ```php
 Route::match(['get', 'post'],'/dashboard/create', 'DashboardController@create')